alocquet/albert-extension/README.md

 # albert-extension

-a set of great [Albert Launcher](https://albertlauncher.github.io/)
+a set of extensions for great [Albert Launcher](https://albertlauncher.github.io/)

 ## installation